 When I really think about why I wanted to start this blog, and share my story, it all comes down to one day that truly changed my life… when I hit rock bottom.

-He sounded muffled, but I was able to hear the man say he already called 9-1-1.
-“Do you have your cell phone?
-I would like to call your mom or dad to let them know,” he asked.
-Scrambling to reach for my phone, I saw blood dripping from my nose.
+The firefighter sounded muffled, but I was able to hear him say that he had already called 9-1-1.
+He asked me, “Do you have your cell phone?
+I would like to call your mom and dad.”
+Scrambling to find my phone, I pulled it out from under my seat, and saw blood dripping from my face.

 I remember the sound of the firefighters voice saying, “She is very lucky to have survived this crash.”

 I’m not sure in that moment I felt “lucky.”

 Rock bottom.
 This was it.
 I was a depressed, anorexic college student-athlete with a brand new car–totaled.
 Bruised from head to toe, with possibly a broken nose, my body ached.
 My mind ached.
 I continued to cry; literally sobbing harder and harder, and loud enough for the world to hear me.
 I was hoping the world could hear me, because I had certainly been ignoring my own internal cries for help.